The Classification of Cultures

 Future versus Past Oriented Cultures

-They are likely to prefer old age to youth, old habits to new, old buildings to modern architecture, etc. This preference of the Elders (a term of veneration) over the Youngsters (a denigrating term) typifies them strongly.
+They are likely to prefer old age to youth, old habits to new, old buildings to modern architecture, etc. This preference of the Elders (a term of veneration) over the Youngsters (a denigrating coinage) typifies them strongly.
 These cultures are likely to be risk averse.

-These cultures invest their efforts and resources in an ephemeral future (upon the nature or image of which there is no agreement or certainty).
+Other cultures look to the future – always projected – for the same reasons.
+These cultures invest their efforts and resources in an ephemeral vision (upon the nature or image of which there is no agreement or certainty).

-Static versus Dynamic (Emergent) Cultures
+Static versus Dynamic (Emergent) Cultures; Consensus (Synoptic or Synergetic) versus Conflictual (Distributive) Cultures

 Some cultures are more cohesive, coherent, rigid and well-bounded and constrained.
-As a result, they will maintain an unchanging nature and be static.
+As a result, they maintain an unchanging nature and are static.
 They discourage anything which could unbalance them or perturb their equilibrium and homeostasis.
 These cultures encourage consensus-building, teamwork, togetherness and we-ness, mass experiences, social sanctions and social regulation, structured socialization, peer loyalty, belonging, homogeneity, identity formation through allegiance to a group.
 These cultures employ numerous self-preservation mechanisms and strict hierarchy, obedience, discipline, discrimination (by sex, by race, above all, by age and familial affiliation).

-Versus Endogenic-Intrinsic Meaning Cultures
+Exogenic-Extrinsic Meaning Cultures Versus Endogenic-Intrinsic Meaning Cultures

-Versus Structurally-Paradigmatically Revolutionary Cultures
+Virtually Revolutionary Cultures Versus Structurally-Paradigmatically Revolutionary Cultures

-All cultures – no matter how inert and conservative – evolve through the differential phases.
+All cultures – no matter how inert and conservative – go through the differential phases.
+These phases are transitory and, therefore, revolutionary in nature.

 Still, there are two types of revolution:

-The Virtual Revolution is a change (sometimes, radical) of the structure – while the content is mostly preserved.
+The Virtual Revolution is a change (sometimes, radical) of the structure while the content is mostly preserved.
 It is very much like changing the hardware without changing any of the software in a computer.

 The other kind of revolution is more profound.
 It usually involves the transformation or metamorphosis of both structure and content.
-In other cases, the structures remain intact – but they are hollowed out, their previous content replaced by new one.
+In other cases, the structures remain intact but they are hollowed out, their previous content replaced with new one.
 This is a change of paradigm (superbly described by the late Thomas Kuhn in his masterpiece: "The Structure of Scientific Revolutions").

 The Post Traumatic Stress Syndrome Differentiating Factor